kubawajs/nursery-nav/README.md

 * [x] City dropdown is not filtered based on voivodeship
 * [x] Voivodeship is not automatically selected on city dropdown change
 * [ ] If filters selected on list view, map pin is not displayed on details view when redirected from autocomplete
+* [x] Map does not focus on pin when visiting institution details page from direct link

 ## Data source